MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy-manage-azure-stack-hci.md

    :::image type="Select host" source="media/deploy-manage-azure-stack-hci/select-host.png" alt-text="Screenshot showing select host option.":::
 6. Select a [virtual network](manage-networks.md) for the virtual machine and select **Create** to complete the migration.
-The virtual machine running on the ESXi cluster is successfully migrated to Azure Local instance.
+The virtual machine running on the ESXi cluster is successfully migrated to Azure Stack HCI cluster.
 For automation, use [PowerShell commands](vm-convert-vmware.md#convert-using-powershell-cmdlets) for conversion.

 ::: moniker-end